OCA/odoo-pre-commit-hooks/README.md

         and it shows the entire string of the message_id without truncating it or replacing newlines

+* Check po-pretty-format
+        Check the following:
+        1. Entries sorted alphabetically
+        2. Lines are wrapped at 78 columns (same as Odoo)
+        3. Clear msgstr when it is the same as msgid

 * Check po-syntax-error
         Check syntax of PO files from i18n* folders